 Flade’s report noted that the departure of Cuspert, who is deemed by German police to be a violent Islamist, prompted significant concerns among German intelligence agencies.
 The Berlin police agencies have been criticized by the Verfassungsschutz (Germany’s version of the FBI) for their lax observation methods.
 “The LKA-Berlin (state criminal police) was responsible to secure the person Cuspert,” a high-level Verfassungsschutz representative told Die Welt.
 Cuspert was a co-founder of the Millatu Ibrahim organization.
 The Die Welt article noted that the Cuspert scandal prompted German security officials recently to bar a young German Salafist from traveling to Egypt for the purpose of enrolling in a language class.

-The new head of Germany's federal domestic intelligence agency, Burkhard Freier, said that "we designated Sami A. as a dangerous preacher."
-According to a report in the business daily Handelsblatt, Rainer Wendt, the head of a German police union, considers it " unacceptable" that Sami A. is allowed to live in Bochum at great cost to German taxpayers because of the security expense.
+According to a report in the business daily Handelsblatt, Rainer Wendt, the head of a German police union, considers it ” unacceptable” that Sami A. is allowed to live in Bochum at great cost to German taxpayers because of the security expense.
 Wendt called for greater coordination among the police and counterterrorism agencies to strengthen

 efforts to combat terror.
 He further argued that the judicial extradition requirements, as in the case of Sami A, are too high in the Federal Republic.